dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 # Change Subscription Plan

-As a DNSimple customer you may require of features that you don't have access to from your current plan.
-Here is what you should do to subscribe to a different plan.
+As a DNSimple customer you may require features that are not available on your current plan.
+These steps will walk you through changing to the most appropriate subscription to meet your current needs.

 <info>
 When you change your plan you will receive a proration discount corresponding to the remaining days in your current subscription plan.
-This discount doesn't consider extras like email forwards or extra zones which you will be billed for again as part of the plan change.
+This discount doesn't consider extras, like email forwards or extra zones, which you will be billed for again as part of the plan change.
 </info>

 <div class="section-steps" markdown="1">